code-not-found/code-not-found.github.io/_posts/sping-ws/2016-10-12-spring-ws-soap-web-service-consumer-provider-wsdl-example.md

     <img src="{{ site.url }}/assets/images/spring-ws/hello-world-jaxb-generated-java-classes.png" alt="helloworld jaxb generated java classes">
 </figure>

-We start by creating an `SpringWsApplication` that contains a `main()` method that uses Spring Boot’s `SpringApplication.run()` method to bootstrap the application, starting Spring.
-For more information on Spring Boot we refer to the [Spring Boot getting started guide](https://spring.io/guides/gs/spring-boot/).
+We start by creating an `SpringWsApplication` that contains a `main()` method that uses Spring Boot's `SpringApplication.run()` method to bootstrap the application, starting Spring.
+For more information on Spring Boot, we refer to the [Spring Boot getting started guide](https://spring.io/guides/gs/spring-boot/).

 ``` java
 package com.codenotfound.ws;